Skip to content

 Conclusion

-The goal is not perfection but progress.
+The aim is not the pursuit of perfection, but rather the process of progress.
 When you control your time, you control your results.

 Leave a Reply